 DPT Faculty Development Residency

-Our program has a long history of leadership and expertise in both didactic and clinical education and is a national leader in credentialed residency and fellowship programs.
+The Duke University Doctor of Physical Therapy Division Faculty Development Residency begins every year in August.
+The application is now open for residents enrolling in August 2024.
+Our program has a long history of leadership and didactic and clinical education expertise and is a national leader in credentialed residency and fellowship programs.
 A wide range of resources within the Duke University Health System, the Duke School of Medicine, and partner institutions enhance the development of educators.
+Our Faculty Development Residency program has been accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).

 Apply

-Applications for the DPT Faculty Development Residency must be submitted through the Residency and Fellowship Physical Therapy Centralized Application Service (RF-PTCAS).
-Learn more about the application process.
+DPT Faculty Development Residency applications must be submitted through the Residency and Fellowship Physical Therapy Centralized Application Service (RF-PTCAS).
+Click here for Duke's application.
+If you have not yet created an account, you will be prompted to do so before accessing our application.

-Key dates
+Key Dates

-October 15: RF-PTCAS Application opens
+• Oct.
+15: The RF-PTCAS Application opens

-December 31: Application deadline
+• Dec.
+31: Application deadline

 • Participate in a competitive nationwide application pool that will matriculate candidates chosen based on their experiences, qualifications, and interests